 My car is an import; can you still take it?

 We can scrap vehicles which are not registered in the UK.
 However, we cannot buy them for salvage.
 If you wish to sell a foreign registered vehicle you must notify the governing body in the country the vehicle is registered to.
 You will be required to send off any relevant documentation that they require.
-If you contact the governing body in the country it is registered to, they should be able to tell you exactly what is required as this can vary.
+If you contact the governing body in the country it is registered to, they should be able to tell you exactly what is required as this can vary from nation to nation.
 If a vehicle has been imported, and is now registered in the UK, then we can buy it as normal.

 Does my vehicle need to have fuel in it?

 The collectors have to assume that any fuel left in a vehicle may be contaminated and so all fuel will be removed after the vehicle is collected.
 However, this will not affect the purchase price given.
 Please do not remove any fuel yourself due to the health and safety risks surrounding the handling of flammable liquids.